-- Provide direct support to the food service operation including food preparation and service, maintaining safety and sanitation standards, recordkeeping and lifting heavy boxes. - Stay abreast of relevant USDA regulations that affect the operational aspect of their school nutrition program. - Work with garden equipment and supplies such as shovels, wheelbarrows, soil, seeds and knives. - Raising resources or grant writing including keeping up to date records and coordinating grantees on updates and storytelling.
+- Provide direct support to the food service operation, such as food preparation and service, maintaining safety and sanitation standards, recordkeeping and lifting heavy boxes. - Stay up to date on relevant USDA regulations that affect the operations of the school nutrition program. - Work with garden equipment and supplies (shovels, wheelbarrows, soil, seeds and knives) - Raising resources, grant writing, keeping up to date records and/or coordinating grantees on updates and storytelling.